MRhys189/java-dsa/spring-notes/README.md

     - Safer than field injection, particularly when forcing immutability of injected members through final.
     - Ability to decouple domain POJOs from Spring.

+## `Module 2: More Java Configuration`

+- We create the spring application context to inject java POJO (e.g. classes) but to do so, we have to create a configuration class which tells Spring how to configured(their dependencies, how they should be initialized) these pojos.
+[Video: Spring Framework Essentials Module II - Quick start with Java Configuration]

 ## `Module 3: More Java Configuration`
 ### Using External Properties